Refreshing MIH’s Website

-Another strong skill you need is the ability to communicate – whether this be with the Property Manager, the Client or Leaseholders.
+Another strong skill you need is the ability to communicate – whether this is with the Property Manager, the Client, or Leaseholders.
 I have come across service charge accountants over the years who cannot explain what is going on at their building financially, and I personally believe that strong communication makes a stronger service charge accountant.

-As you all know service charge requires annual accounts as like any business, so having a clear understanding of accounts is also imperative.
-Service charge accounts are different to business accounts so it is important that any good service charge accountant understands the difference and why they are different.
-What make service charge accounts different?
+As you all know service charge requires annual accounts like any business, so having a clear understanding of accounts is also imperative.
+Service charge accounts are different from business accounts so it is important that any good service charge accountant understands the difference and why they are different.
+What makes service charge accounts different?

 As above, a lot of legislation and guidance affect how these are prepared and if you don’t know about these, then you will really struggle!
 Keeping up to date allows me to provide accurate information to my Clients.

 In an industry such as this, there will never be a case of knowing the answers to everything as things are forever changing.
 The key element to good service charge accounting is never to be afraid to ask if you don’t know the answer, as no doubt that at some point in your career somebody will come to you with that same question.

 Contact MIH if you’re looking for a new service charge accountant.